cursusdb/cursusdb/readme.md

 If you set ``tls-replication`` on a cluster node to true the cluster node will expect all node replicas to be listening on tls.

+## What is a Node Observer?
+A node observer is a backend service using the CursusDB Observer package to listen to incoming node events such as insert, update, and delete in real time.

+The observer must be configured with the same shared key as your nodes and clusters.

 ## Document Expectation & Document Relation
 CursusDB expects simple JSON objects.
 For example take this user object: